Updated · Mar 23, 2023

 Another notable WordPress plugin is Akismet.
 It protects you from annoying spam without you having to think about it.
 It launched in 2005 and since then it’s been

-10. Blocking around 7.5 million spam comments per hour.
+10. WordPress receives around 487 billion spam comments per month.

-Now let’s talk themes, another essential part of the WordPress world.
+Now let’s talk about themes, another essential part of the WordPress world.

 11. There are over 11,000 themes available for WordPress.

 That’s quite the variety!
 It makes it really easy to create a unique website.
 One more brownie point for you, WordPress.

-According to blogging stats, the leader of the marching band is their theme Divi.
+According to the latest blogging stats, the leader of the marching band is their theme Divi.
 It allows for a ridiculous amount of customization, thanks to its built-in drag and drop builder.
-It also comes with 20 pre-made layouts, ready for you to use from the very first moment you download it.
+It also comes with 20 premade layouts, ready for you to use from the very first moment you download it.

 Another theme with its own drag and drop builder is Ultra, courtesy of Themify.
-There are 60 pre-made layouts for you to choose from, made by professional designers.
-Of course, you have complete freedom and numerous options to create your own layout too.
+There are 60 premade layouts for you to choose from, made by professional designers.
+Of course, you have complete freedom and numerous options to create your own.

-So, now that we’ve discussed almost all important factors, let’s sum everything up.
+So now that we’ve discussed almost all the important factors, let’s sum everything up.

 Since it first launched in 2003, WordPress has been steadily climbing the popularity ladder in the CMS world.
-The number of sites currently running WordPress is estimated to be 75,000,000 and more.
-That gives the platform 62.4% of the CMS market shares.
+The number of WordPress sites is estimated to be over 455 million!

 It’s not hard to understand why so many people prefer WordPress over other content management systems.
-For one, it offers a huge variety of themes and plugins.
-It also has translations into most of the popular languages worldwide.
-You can choose between a free and paid version, with the paid version being relatively budget-friendly.
+For one, it offers a massive variety of themes and plugins.
+Second, it’s translated into the most used languages worldwide.
+What’s more, you can choose between a free and paid version, the latter being pretty budget-friendly.

 We think it’s safe to assume that WordPress’ popularity will only grow with time.
-Maybe we’re looking at world dominance plan in action, who knows.
+Maybe we’re looking at a world dominance plan in action, who knows.
 It seems pretty successful up until now, though.

 The Humorous Side of WordPress